Understanding the Science Behind Mindfulness Meditation

 There are two branches to the autonomic nervous system: sympathetic and parasympathetic.
 The sympathetic nervous system prepares our body to react to stress (“fight or flight”) and the parasympathetic system helps us recover from stress (“rest and digest”).
 When we are stressed, our body releases chemicals that let sympathetic nerves take precedence.
 With acute stress, once the perceived threat has passed, the parasympathetic nervous system takes over, allowing us to relax and recover from the stressful event.
 But during chronic stress, the body is continually exposed to the hormones that regulate stress.
 The system’s natural feedback loop is interrupted.
 The relaxation response is not activated, and the pathway that regulates cortisol (the stress hormone) is shut down, rendering it unable to stop the effects of the stress.

-The physiological benefits of transcendental meditation include activating the parasympathetic and quieting the sympathetic nervous system.
+The physiological benefits of transcendental meditation and its practice include activating the parasympathetic and quieting the sympathetic nervous system.
 Medical studies have shown that individuals who practice meditation daily had lower blood levels of epinephrine, norepinephrine, and cortisol.
-Mindfulness meditation also leads to lower respiration rates and heart rate and better blood flow to the brain, indicating less constriction of blood vessels.
+The benefits of meditation are lower respiration rates and heart rate and better blood flow to the brain, indicating less constriction of blood vessels.

 Why is Mindfulness the Buzzword in Psychological Medicine?